-China reports second death in coronavirus outbreak
+China reports 2nd death from virus behind pneumonia outbreak

 In total, 41 people in Wuhan have been diagnosed with a novel coronavirus, a family of viruses that can cause both the common cold and more severe diseases like SARS and MERS.
 As of late Thursday, 12 patients have been cured and discharged and five were being treated for acute conditions.

-Xiong’s is the second death associated with the current outbreak.
-Last Saturday, a 61-year-old man who had previously been diagnosed with abdominal tumors and chronic liver disease succumbed to the virus.
+Xiong’s is the second death associated with the outbreak.
+Last Saturday, a 61-year-old man who had abdominal tumors and chronic liver disease died.

 Authorities have tracked more than 700 people who were in close contact with infected patients.
 Among them, no related cases have been found.
-However, the Wuhan Municipal Health Commission said earlier this week that limited human-to-human transmission cannot be ruled out, as it revealed one case where a woman may have contracted the virus from her husband.
+However, the Wuhan Municipal Health Commission has not ruled out limited human-to-human transmission, revealing a woman may have contracted the virus from her husband.

 The Chinese government is keen to avoid a repeat of SARS, or severe acute respiratory syndrome.
 The SARS epidemic began in southern China in late 2002, then spread to more than two dozen countries, killing nearly 800 people.